Global Leadership in the 21st Century: Revisiting the Values of Leadership

 In the context of the prE-Summit, the two panelists, Florian Bankoley, a Robert Bosch Business Executive, and Cristina Gallegos, founder and CEO of Skylarx, demonstrated that leadership is a matter of constant preparation and an exercise in day-to-day decisions.
 Moderating the session was Amarachi A. Igboegwu.

 Traditional definitions of leadership emphasise courage, leading from the front and total self-confidence.
 As a Frenchman, my vision of leadership tended to resonate with the legacy of General de Gaulle, who, when France was defeated in 1940 and politicians had lost all hope, flew to London against all orders and famously spoke on British radio on 18 and 22 June to rally the Free French.
 But speakers in the session at the prE-Summit provided a fresh perspective and nuances on these principles.
-The Covid-19 crisis and the global challenges we are facing require a re-evaluation of the type of leadership we need, from countries and businesses to local community organisations.
+The Covid-19 crisis and the global challenges we faced required a re-evaluation of the type of leadership we need, from countries and businesses to local community organisations.

 The New York Times reported that Jacinda Ardern of New Zealand, Angela Merkel of Germany, Sanna Marin of Finland and Tsai Ing-wen of Taiwan have all led successful efforts to contain the virus.
 In her opening GDL Talk, Netta Ahituv explored the traits demonstrated by these female heads of state, namely a mix of compassion and strength.
 A Haaretz columnist, Netta is a member of the BMW Foundation Responsible Leaders Network and knows what female leadership means: she founded a women’s soccer league in Israel with the aim of using sports as a means of empowerment.